stat545ubc-2021/mda-HarshSharma/Milestone3/MDA3.md

 library(here)
 ```

-Following are the two research questions continued forward from report
+Two research questions continued forward from report 2 are:
-2:

 1. Can a binary (malignant or benign) classification model be generated
     with the given variable(s) and data set size?